 When it comes to recovery and addiction, there are a lot of questions that can come up, and we want to give you the answers you need.
-A Better Today Recovery Services covers the signs of relapse and the best course of action that you can take if that happens.
+A Better Today Recovery Services can help you find treatment that covers the signs of relapse and the best course of action that you can take if that happens.

-We also cover why relapse happens and why it can quite often be a part of recovery.
-We hope that we answer the questions that you have and give you the confidence to move forward understanding a little more about what to expect from your loved one on the road to recovery.
+It is important to understand why relapse happens and why it can quite often be a part of recovery.
+We hope to help you find answers to the questions that you have and give you the confidence to move forward understanding a little more about what to expect from your loved one on the road to recovery.